International Seafarers' Welfare and Assistance Network

-The International Seafarers' Welfare and Assistance Network (ISWAN) is an international NGO and UK registered charity that aims to assists seafarers and their families.
-ISWAN is the result of a merger between two organisations.
-These were the International Committee on Seafarers' Welfare (ICSW) and the International Seafarers Assistance Network (ISAN).
+The International Seafarers' Welfare and Assistance Network (ISWAN) is an international NGO and UK registered charity that aims to assist seafarers and their families.
+ISWAN is the result of a merger between two organisations: the International Committee on Seafarers' Welfare (ICSW) and the International Seafarers' Assistance Network (ISAN).
 ICSW was formed in 1973 and ISAN was established in the late 1990s.
-These two welfare bodies merged in April 2013 to form ISWAN.
+The two welfare bodies merged in April 2013 to form ISWAN.
 ISWAN's headquarters are in Croydon, Greater London.

-ISWAN promotes seafarers welfare worldwide.
-ISWAN is a membership organisation with the International Chamber of Shipping (ICS), The International Transport Workers Federation (ITF) and the International Christian Maritime Association (ICMA) as core members.
+ISWAN promotes seafarers' welfare worldwide.
+It is a membership organisation with the International Chamber of Shipping (ICS), the International Transport Workers' Federation (ITF) and the International Christian Maritime Association (ICMA) as core members.
 Any maritime organisation that is involved with setting standards for welfare for seafarers is eligible to join.

-ISWAN runs a welfare service SeafarerHelp.
+ISWAN runs a welfare service called SeafarerHelp.
 ISWAN also runs the Seafarer Emergency Welfare Fund, produces health information for seafarers, and provides information on the location of seafarer centres.
-ISWAN works with its members for the implementation of the ILO Maritime Labour Convention 2006, which is designed to provide workers rights and standards in the maritime industry.
-In August 2015 ISWAN merged with the Maritime Piracy Humanitarian Response Program (MPHRP) and this is now a program under the ISWAN banner.
-There is an Emergency Fund for survivors of piracy and their families that is co-ordinated by the MPHRP.
+ISWAN works with its members for the implementation of the ILO Maritime Labour Convention 2006, which is designed to provide workers' rights and standards in the maritime industry.
+In August 2015, ISWAN merged with the Maritime Piracy Humanitarian Response Program (MPHRP) and this is now a program under the ISWAN banner.
+There is an emergency fund for survivors of piracy and their families that is co-ordinated by the MPHRP.